InScight-Magazine/Content/Issue6/subfiles/atri.typ

 #import "/template-files/inscight-template.typ": *

-#let title = "A Story of Ice or Fire: How Does Temperature Affect Body Size in Insects"
+#let title = "A Story of Ice or Fire: How Temperature Affects Body Size in Insects"
 #let authors = ("Atri Majumdar",)
 #let affiliations = ("IISER Kolkata",)
 #let abstract = "Take a walk through the Carboniferous, when dragonflies the size of hawks ruled the skies — and discover how oxygen, temperature, and evolution conspired to shape the rise and fall of these insect giants.
 This article dives into the deep-time data and modern models that reveal why ancient insects grew so large, and why they never did again."